The fourth and final public event of the series “Democracy: Bridging Facts and Norms” took place on October 20, 2016, at the University of Zurich.

 - Read the article of the history students’ journal ETÜ (in German)

-- Check the video below
+- Check the video recording of the event here

 We thank Graduate Campus UZH for their financial support for the entire “Democracy: Bridging Facts and Norms” series.